javidizadi/EmailScheduler/README.md

 yarn
 yarn build
 ```
-and copy content of /dist folder at your static host wwwroot and Enjoy it!
+and copy content of /dist folder at your static host wwwroot and enjoy it!